dilaouid/vaporwaver/README.md

     crt?: boolean;            // Apply CRT effect
-    outputPath?: string;      // Output file path (PNG) characterOnly?: boolean;  // Export only the character with effects (no background/misc) }
+    outputPath?: string;      // Output file path (PNG) characterOnly?: boolean;  // Export only the character with effects (no background/misc) miscAboveCharacter?: boolean; // the misc image will be above the character instead of behind }
 ```